rojinakashefi/rojinakashefi/README.md

 ### Hello there👋

-- 🏫 I'm currently a senior undergraduate student, studying Computer Engineering at the Amirkabir University of Technology.
+- 🏫 I'm a B.Sc. graduate in Computer Engineering from Amirkabir University of Technology.
 - 📚 My research interest fields are:
   - Computer Vision
   - Trustworthy ML